xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 </pre>
 </div>

-# The Case of Dual RP
+# The Case of Dual RP - pre IOS-XR 25.2.1
 The disk encryption feature must be enabled on a node-by-node basis.
 This means both Route Processor (RP) must be encrypted for Cisco 8800 distributed systems or 8600 centralized systems running with redundant RPs.

 When using the ‘all’ keyword, both RP will be encrypted and reload, trigerring a chassis reboot: